flutter/website/src/content/cookbook/architecture/result.md

 the `Result` object will contain the error.

-A `Result` is a [`sealed`][] class that can either be of the subclass `Ok` or the subclass `Error`.
+A `Result` is a [`sealed`][] class that can either subclass `Ok` or the `Error` class.
 Return the successful value with the subclass `Ok`, and the captured error with the subclass `Error`.

-The following is what a `Result` class might look like.
-It’s been simplified for demo purposes.
+The following code shows a sample `Result` class that has been simplified for demo purposes.
 A full implementation is at the end of this page.

 <?code-excerpt "lib/simple_result.dart"?>